melcar/blog/src/content/blog/dev-oops.md

 pubDate: Apr 3 2024
 heroImage: /blog-placeholder-3.jpg
 tags:
     - Rust
     - CMPRSD
     - Dev-Ops
+categories:
+    - Published
 ---

 Finally, the (empty) [documentation](https://cmprsd.beltus.be/doc/cmprsd/index.html) of the CMPRSD project is online!
 To deploy it I used the same tool as for the rest of my projects,  [github actions](https://github.com/features/actions).